Designing digital health services:

 What are the symptoms and what are the problems?

-Do we know where the friction in our consumers journey is?
+Do we know where the friction in the journey is?

 Key principle: Look at the whole system

-In the absence of a single digital patient record for Australian health consumers, recognise and respect that the health consumer IS the medical health record.
-They are wrangling, herding and keeping track of reports, summaries and documents stored in many different places often across apps, inboxes, folders, and paper printouts.
+In the absence of a single digital patient record for Australian health consumers, recognise and respect that the health consumer is the medical health record.
+They are wrangling, herding and keeping track of reports, summaries and documents (pdf’s) stored in many different places often across apps, inboxes, folders, and paper printouts.
 Make it easy for people to access their records, track their care journey, and avoid repeating themselves.
+Give people control over their data and how it is shared.

 Ask